Famous Cases: Who Was Jack the Ripper? MPC's Top Theory

 His daily route from 22 Doveton Street, Bethnal Green, to Pickfords in Broad Street ran through Whitechapel, brushing past murder sites like Hanbury Street (Annie Chapman) and Mitre Square (Catherine Eddowes).

 Lechmere's mother’s residence near Berner Street (Elizabeth Stride) ties him to four of the five canonical killings.
 Add his job as a carman hauling meat, handling knives and blood daily, and his early-morning schedule, and the fit starts to look right.
-He has a cover and a reason to be in public with blood on him.
+He has a cover and a reason to be in public with blood on him, as stated in the documentary.

-Then there’s his inquest oddities: using “Charles Cross” instead of Lechmere, contradicting Paul’s account, and downplaying Nichols’ injuries to police.
+Then there are his inquest oddities: using “Charles Cross” instead of Lechmere, contradicting Paul’s account, and downplaying Nichols’ injuries to the police.
 Paul's account should be considered more credible based on the fact that he actually gave his real name.
 These circumstances aren’t proof of guilt, but they’re red flags no other suspect carries with such immediacy.

 Aaron Kosminski’s Flimsy Case Without DNA